 The maximum amount we pay for all claims under this section is the amount you selected.
 This is shown on your Certificate of Insurance.
-The amounts you could choose are:

-- Individual cover standard cover is \$2,500 for each journey, and you can pay extra for \$5,000, \$10,000, or unlimited cover - Family cover standard cover is \$5,000 for each journey, and you can pay extra for \$10,000, \$20,000, or unlimited cover.
+Standard cover is \$2,500 for each paying person for each journey, and you can pay extra for \$5,000, \$10,000 or unlimited cover.